nleiva/aws-testbed/README.md

 ## Running a network topology

-Once in the VM, you can run any of the examples of the [lab folder](lab) in the `$HOME` directory.
+Once in the VM, you can run any of the examples of the [lab folder](lab) in the VM's `$HOME` directory.
 [Containerlab](https://github.com/srl-labs/containerlab) is already installed and does all the magic here.
 For example, a simple topology with two [FRR](https://frrouting.org/) routers connected back-to-back as described in [lab/frr](lab/frr/topology.yml) can be instantiated as follows:

 ```bash
 cd lab/frr